 Stress and Thyroid Connection

-A thyroid problem brought about by stress is called“thyroid storm” or “thyrotoxic storm.”
 When chronic stress occurs, the thyroid becomes overworked causing it to malfunction.
 In response, the body goes into a state of catabolism and will slow down the thyroid gland as a protective mechanism.
-Since the thyroid gland controls the metabolism of the body, it slows the body down in order to slow down the catabolic process.
+Since the thyroid gland controls the metabolism of the body, it slows the body down to slow down the catabolic process.

 Related Article: How to deal with stress the healthy way

 Furthermore, as the brain recognizes the situation, it releases “corticotropin-releasing hormone” (CRH) which directs the pituitary gland to inform the adrenal glands to produce the stress hormone “cortisol.”
-However, if cortisol or any other hormone for that matter is overly produced, it can cause hormonal imbalance that may, in turn, lead to inflammation thereby promoting other conditions or diseases.

-Digging a little deeper, we would also learn that stress can actually inhibit the thyroid gland’s ability to convert the inactive T4 hormone (thyroxine) into the active T3 hormone (triiodothyronine).
+Digging a little deeper, we would also learn that stress can inhibit the thyroid gland’s ability to convert the inactive T4 hormone (thyroxine) into the active T3 hormone (triiodothyronine).
 Poor conversion of T4 to T3 will lead to sluggish thyroid function which increases the likelihood of hypothyroidism.

 Final Thoughts

 Chronic stress can cause a lot of health issues, which can ultimately lead to thyroid problems if not properly managed.
-This is not to say that all thyroid conditions are caused by stress but there is no doubt that stress is the culprit in many thyroid disorders.
+This is not to say that all thyroid conditions are caused by stress.
+But there is no doubt that stress is the culprit in many thyroid disorders.

-1. Hello,
+Hello,

 I suffer from Hypothyroidism, it was diagnosed a year ago when I was pregnant but I had the condition since a lot before but I did not know it until that moment.
 I have to take a pill every day for the rest of my life but maybe I can make it better reducing the stress from my life.

-1. Hi Paola, I’m glad you mentioned how hypothyroidism and pregnancy are related.
+Hi Paola, I’m glad you mentioned how hypothyroidism and pregnancy are related.
 It’s a scientific fact that hypothyroidism can affect a woman’s pregnancy.
 Some women who suffer from this condition have to undergo treatment before their doctor gives them the “green light” to get pregnant.
 This is another reason why proper stress management is very important because chronic stress can affect our over all well being.

 Thanks for weighing in.

-2. See how a person learns something new everyday.
+See how a person learns something new everyday.
 My wife has suffered from a terrible amount of stress in the last year and I can honestly say that right now her health scares me.
 I am going to get her to read this article so that maybe this is something she can get checked.
 Thank you for opening my eyes to something new.

-1. Hi Dale, thanks for dropping by.
+Hi Dale, thanks for dropping by.

 Working in a medical facility has allowed me to see how stress really does cause thyroid problems.
 The truth is, several of my colleagues were found to be suffering from temporary hypothyroidism resulting from stress.
 Thankfully, after taking a break from work, their thyroid function got back to normal.
 Let’s face it, stress is inevitable.
 However, we need to learn how to properly manage it before it starts affecting the thyroid.

-3. I believe stress is the cause of many things which go wrong in the human body.
+I believe stress is the cause of many things which go wrong in the human body.
 I remember when I used to let stress run my life, there were days where I could not get out bed.

 The thyroid has some very important functions to do for the body, the more people know how to keep it safe, the better.
 Glad you are talking about it.
 As I believe cortisol in the body also causes weight gain.
 If one can control stress, this will help the thyroid, which in turn will keep weight in check.